 Like what I mentioned, finding the most suitable grocery for you can be a little work.
-You will more likely to be uncertain with the prices of the basic needs which can lead to an expensive first month of your stay.
+You will more likely be uncertain about the prices of the basic needs which can lead to an expensive first month of your stay.
 If you, later on, figure out that you spent too much, don’t be hard on yourself and just move on.
-I was spending about $20 (456,050.00 VND) for a week food budget where I shop in big supermarkets.
+I was spending about $20 (456,050.00 VND) for a weekly food budget where I shop in big supermarkets.

 JOB HUNTING BUDGET